Contents

 I have compiled a few records on the principles, differences, and use cases for these three technologies.

-This first post will briefly introduce the basic concepts and suitable scenarios for each of the three.
+This first post will briefly introduce the basic concepts and suitable scenarios for each.

 Multiprocessing

-This means they can truly execute in parallel on multi-core CPUs, independently and without interference.
+This means that regardless which version of Python you are using, you can execute multiple processes in parallel on multi-core CPUs, independently and without interference.

 Use Case: